Need financing? Here's how to apply and get approved for a business loan.

-This loan takes the form of a predetermined limit that you can overdraw up to on your business bank account.
-This can be good for covering unexpected costs and keeping things running even if your business is having cash-flow problems.
-It is very flexible, and you can often tailor your repayment plan.
+This loan gives you a predetermined limit that you can overdraw up to on your business bank account.
+This can be good for covering unexpected costs or if your business is having cash flow problems.
+It is a flexible form of finance and you can often tailor your repayment plan.

 Business line of credit